Vector-borne diseases in the Iberian Peninsula

 A. Leishmaniasis in Dogs:

 Leishmaniases, transmitted by phlebotomine sand flies, are significant vector-borne infectious diseases in the EU and Mediterranean regions, posing a major veterinary concern.
 Dogs, particularly in southern Europe, are susceptible to infection by Leishmania infantum, with clinical manifestations ranging from mild to severe disease.
 Leishmania infantum infection can cause chronic infection without clinical signs, leaving dogs clinically healthy and asymptomatic, while still being infectious to vectors.
 Despite efforts by pharmaceutical companies to develop vaccines and treatments, canine infections remain challenging to manage.
 The lack of control over animal leishmaniasis (AniL) underscores the need for improved prevention strategies and early warning systems.
-The case study aims to develop a OneHealth approach to combat AniL, leveraging sand fly surveillance records and pharmaceutical research data.
+This Case Study aims to develop a OneHealth approach to combat AniL, leveraging sand fly surveillance records and pharmaceutical research data.

 B. Mosquito Alert and Mosquito-borne Diseases: